Unravelling Metastable Markovian Open Quantum Systems: Three-State Model

 The system is still a quantum reset process so its quantum trajectories have a semi-Markov representation, {as depicted in Fig.~\ref{fig:two_jump:sys_diagrams}}.
 However, it is slightly more complex than the original 3-state model because there are two different jumpless trajectories, one starting from each reset point (which are $|0\rangle$ and $|2\rangle$).
 The resulting situation is illustrated in Fig.~\ref{fig:3_state_2_jump:sphere_plot}.
 Both jumpless trajectories end at the same point: this is the dominant eigenvector of $G$, which we continue to denote by $|\varphi_a\rangle$.
 As $\epsilon\to0$, we have $|\varphi_a\rangle \approx |2\rangle$, as in the original three-state model.
 We emphasize that the invariant measure for $\psi_t$ is fully supported on these two jumpless trajectories: this is the essential simplification that is available for quantum reset processes.

 To characterise the stochastic trajectory dynamics, we again consider the probability distribution for the distance travelled along the jumpless trajectories [Fig.~\ref{fig:3_state_2_jump:length_IM}].
 Since each jumpless trajectory ends at the same asymptotic point, we now measure the length backwards from that point, so we take $\ell$ to be negative, with the final point ($\ell=0$) corresponding to $\ket{\psi_t}=\ket{\varphi_a}$.
+The invariant measure now has contributions from both jumpless trajectories: the probability density for the system to be on trajectory $j$ at a distance $\ell$ from the corresponding reset point is $p_j(\ell)$, with normalisation $\sum_{j=1}^2 \int_{-\infty}^0 p_j(\ell) d\ell = 1$.
 One metastable phase is concentrated on each jumpless trajectory.
-Hence, in contrast to the bimodal distribution Fig.~\ref{fig:3_state:length_IM}, we have here two unimodal distributions, one for each trajectory.
-The peaks of these two distributions correspond to the two phases.
+Hence, in contrast to the bimodal distribution in Fig.~\ref{fig:3_state:length_IM}, each $p_j$ now has a single peak, which corresponds to one of the coexisting phases.

 Fig.~\ref{fig:3_state_2_jump:SM_IM} shows the corresponding distributions of the time since the last jump. {To understand the mechanisms of transition between the phases, observe that the system leaves the dark phase by a jump to $\ket{0}$, as in the original model of~\eqref{equ:3_state_model}.
 It may transition to the dark phase either by passing the elbow along the jumpless trajectory (as in the original model) or by a direct jump to $\ket{2}$: the relative probabilities of these two mechanisms depends on $\kappa_2$.}

 The existence of two reset states means that the steady state in the semi-Markov representation is now represented as a joint probability distribution for the type of the last jump and the time since this jump.
 This means that the invariant measure in Fig.~\ref{fig:3_state_2_jump:SM_IM} consists of two histograms, instead of the single histogram in Fig.~\ref{fig:3_state:SM_IM}.
 Nevertheless, the common features of the {two variants of the model} are that they both exhibit intermittent dynamics of trajectories, with fast relaxation into metastable states, and rare transitions between them.